oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    - [Prerequisites for all domain types](#prerequisites-for-all-domain-types)
    - [Prerequisites for JRF domains](#prerequisites-for-jrf-domains)
    - [Initial use case](#initial-use-case): An initial WebLogic domain
-   - [Update1 use case](#update1-use-case): Dynamically adding a data source using a model configmap
+   - [Update1 use case](#update1-use-case): Dynamically adding a data source using a model ConfigMap
    - [Accessing the WebLogic Server Administration Console](#accessing-the-weblogic-server-administration-console)
    - [Cleanup](#cleanup)